stashed/docs/docs/concepts/crds/restorebatch.md

 `spec.hooks` allows performing some global actions before and after the restoration process.
 You can send HTTP requests to a remote server via `httpGet` or `httpPost`.
 You can check whether a TCP port is open using `tcpSocket` hooks.
 You can also execute some commands using `exec` hook.

-- **spec.hooks.prerestore:** `spec.hooks.prerestore` hooks are executed before restoring any of the members.
+- **spec.hooks.preRestore:** `spec.hooks.preRestore` hooks are executed before restoring any of the members.
-- **spec.hooks.postrestore:** `spec.hooks.postrestore` hooks are executed after restoring all the members.
+- **spec.hooks.postRestore:** `spec.hooks.postRestore` hooks are executed after restoring all the members.

 For more details on how hooks work in Stash and how to configure different types of hook, please visit [here](/docs/guides/latest/hooks/overview.md).